omnitex/dhara/NOTES.md

 TODO: real HW benchmark? and/or over abstracted block device? how to classify performance?
  - prolly need to do add verbose "debug prints" to Dhara/dhara_glue/spi_nand_flash and test on HW to capture the flow easier than going through the code

-cons?:
+### cons?:
 - radix tree queue & dequeue journal, alt-pointers, garbage collection, repacking == quite intricate implementation when compared to legacy (A)
-- if each page write "emits" a journal update, that's slow but safe. potential (dynamic maybe? where to get heuristics) settings?
+- if each page write "emits" a journal update, "instruction consumption"?
-TODO: I'm still confused on what exactly is the journal, there are checkpoint pages but when are those written? e.g. combine multiple requests to a batch? if they come in some time window or something?
-- currently the metadata (what is that exactly idk yet) does not use any (?)
-"OOB" areas, meaning it uses the main user areas of the pages, not any spare areas that are accessible (and have from what I've seen quite a fixed structure, is that from ONFI?)
+- no read disturbance mitigation (fact check?) -- repeated read operations without refreshing the data via writing degrades it

 (A) comparing to "legacy" WL https://github.com/espressif/esp-idf/tree/master/components/wear_levelling
 - legacy on NOR flash, 4KB sector size vs. NAND where each page is 2048/4096 + some OOB